College of Science and Technology

 - Closing session: 2:45 – 3 p.m.

-During the registration process, participants will select their first choice from the morning and afternoon class, or choose one of the “all-day” classes.
+During the registration process, participants will select their first choice from the morning and afternoon class.
+The morning and afternoon classes are two hours each.

 Forensic Anthropology – In this class, students will learn how to gather information from a human skeleton about the deceased person’s age at death, sex estimation, how tall the person was, and the person’s overall health.
 Students will also learn about how to recognize if the person was killed by an injury or trauma to the body.

 Robotics - Utilizing the Lego Mindstorms platform, learn to build and program a working robot.

 Cryptology - Making and Breaking Secret codes - Do you and your friends have secret signs or hand signals that convery messages among you?
 Learn how to use numbers, symbols and patterns to make your own secret codes.